 - While our set-up often allows investigating efficacy already in FIH-studies, the primary focus of all early phase clinical trials is safety.
 We therefore not only have equipment and appropriately qualified staff for acute emergency procedures as demanded in the EMA guidelines, our set-up ensures close and often continuous monitoring of vital functions, so that we can react quickly to potential adverse effects and prevent serious harm.

-- Early phase clinical trials often pose challenges that are quite different to later phase studies (watch our free webinar on FIH trial considerations).
+- Early phase clinical trials often pose challenges that are quite different to later phase studies (watch our free online seminar on FIH trial considerations).
 Complex procedures have to be done in a short time and documentation has to be meticulous to allow a highly standardized assessment of safety and efficacy of a new drug in a limited number of people.
 Enrolment of study participants has to be fast in order to prevent delays in subsequent trials.
 Profil has a high reputation for doing these kind of studies rapidly and according to highest standards.
 We have approximately 10,000 healthy volunteers in our subject database that are readily available for such studies.
 Several of our FIH-studies have successfully passed inspections by EMA and FDA which unerlines the high quality standards at Profil.

 Profil’s motivation to support the development of COVID-19 vaccines